ornl-leconte/ornl-leconte.github.io/_posts/2017-07-19-initial-jetson-setup.markdown

 ---
 layout: post
 title: Initial Jetson Setup
-subtitle: First steps to set up a Jetson TX2 for LeConte
+subtitle: First steps to set up a Jetson TX2 for Simple Summit
 author: "Ben Klein"
 ---

 So you've got a Jetson TX2 and you're not quite ready to go?

-Here's a tutorial on getting your new TX2 set up and ready to go in a LeConte cluster!
+Here's a tutorial on getting your new TX2 set up and ready to go in a Simple Summit cluster!

 ## Foreword